boturnbow/monarisa/_posts/2019-02-15-rebuilding-platforms.md

 I had some West epoxy left over from building [Super Chicken](http://superchicken.turnbows.org) ten years before so I started working with that.
 That was enough to glue the pieces together and fillet the bottoms.
 When that was gone, I ordered three gallons of DWX epoxy from Duckworks (since discontinued).
 I chose DWX because it was UV resistant and I wanted to finish the platforms clear.

 I also rebuilt the foredeck platform.
-This boat came with two trampolines with a wooden platform in between.
+This boat came with two small trampolines with a wooden platform in between.
 The original platform was rectangular which didn't fit the curvature of the bows with rectangular trampolines.
 I rebuilt it with a trapezoidal shape and added some anchor handling to the front platform and beam.
 The fore deck is not in the Wharram plans but I liked the idea of a hard surface up front for dealing with the anchor.
 I hope the additional weight up front doesn't cause the bows to dive into waves.

 ![Painting Platforms](/assets/images/paintingplatforms.jpg)